-“City Making in the Digital Age” is the kick-off event of the City Lab, a co-operation between Hybrid Space Lab and Alexander von Humboldt Institute for Internet and Society (HIIG).
+City Making in the Digital Age is part of City Making Lab, a series of programs focusing on digitalization and the city, as a co-operation between Hybrid Space Lab and Alexander von Humboldt Institute for Internet and Society (HIIG).

 Digitalization transforms our cities, with far-reaching efforts towards technology-powered increased efficiency, sustainability and at times participation.
 This raises new questions on privacy, data governance and (digital) design, historically unaddressed by city planning, architecture, civil society and governance.
 With cities worldwide striving to earn a “Smart City” reputation, it is however disputed who exactly benefits from these concepts.